EDCD/EDDN/schemas/README-EDDN-schemas.md

 In general:

 - No data is better than bad data.
-- Delayed good data is better than degrading the EDDN service for others.
+- *Delayed* good data is better than degrading the EDDN service for others.

 ### Format of uploaded messages
-Each message is a JSON object in utf-8 encoding containing the following key+value pairs:
+Each message is a JSON object in UTF-8 encoding containing the following key+value pairs:

 1. `$schemaRef` - Which schema (including version) this message is for.